Esri/squad-leader-android/README.md

     1. Right-click the project and choose **Android Tools > Fix Project Properties**
     1. Right-click the SquadLeader project and choose **ArcGIS Tools > Fix Project Properties** - If **ArcGIS Tools** does not appear in the context menu, go back to the system requirements above and ensure you haved installed the ArcGIS Runtime SDK 10.2.3 for Android Eclipse Plugin.
     1. You may also need to clean and re-build the SquadLeader, aFileChooser, and/or android-support-v7-appcompat projects.
-1. If you previously built Squad Leader and then upgraded your ArcGIS Runtime SDK for Android, right-click the project and choose **ArcGIS Tools > Fix Project Properties**.
-This will replace the *.so binaries in your previous build with the binaries in the upgraded SDK.
 1. To run directly from Eclipse
     1. Right-click the SquadLeader project and choose **Run As > Android Application**.
     1. If you wish to run in an emulator, see: [Notes on Running with the Android Emulator](#notes-on-running-with-the-android-emulator)